mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

   - A Multinomial random variable models the number of times that we can obtain the \\(i^{th}\\) outcome of a Categorical r.v. with \\(K\\) outcomes.
   - The support of a Multinomial random variable is given by:
     \\[\text{Supp}(\mathbf{X}) = \\{(x_1, x_2, \ldots, x_K)\in \\{0,1,\ldots, n\\}^K: \sum_{i=1}^K x_i = n\\}\\]
-  - The pmf of a Multinoulli random variable is given by:
+  - The pmf of a Multinomial random variable is given by:
     \begin{equation}
         \begin{aligned}
           Mult(\mathbf{X}|n, \theta_1, \theta_2, \ldots, \theta_K) =